pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- I added this range function that does what we need.
-- Find out if the current tuple's range extends past the FOR PORTION OF range,
+- We find out if the current tuple's range extends past the FOR PORTION OF range,
   - either on the left or on the right.
   - Store the leftovers in `leftoverRangeType1` and `leftoverRangeType2`.
-    - We need to insert those are new rows in the table.
+    - We need to insert those as new rows in the table.